 The names

-work remains are lost to history; in many other cases, we have only
+work in New Jersey remains are lost to history.
+In many other cases,

-a name and little or no biographical data.
-I believe there is a great
+we have only a name and little or no biographical data.
+There

-deal more available than I have been able to find, and have posted this
+deal more information available than I have been able to find, and so I've posted

-section largely in the hope that readers will provide such information
+this section largely in the hope that readers will provide additional

 Z Others